dslatt/nso-icon-tool/readme.md

 ### Custom Images
 - Place any custom images (PNG or JPG) into `sdmc:/avatars/` so they will be found.
 Sizing your images to 256x256 would be best, but incorrectly sized images will be resized automatically.
 This will likely not work well if the image width/height aren't equal.
-- Select `Custom Images` on the main screen in order to use your images.
+- Select `Custom Images` on the main screen if you want to use the image as your avatar directly.
+- You can also select `Custom Images` from one of the Icon Component lists (e.g. `Character`, `Frame`, or `Background`) if you want to use your image together with parts from the NSO Icon Cache to build your avatar.

 ## How to build